computamike/MathsQuest/CrystalOfCalculation.md

 | **Attack** |  Roll 1d6 + 2|
 | **Inventory** | |

-# 🗺️ Adventure Outline
-Scene 1: The Riddle Bridge
-To cross the bridge, the players must solve a riddle from the troll:

-“I had three bags of gold, all shiny and bright,
-One held twelve coins, a splendid sight.
-One had eight, and one just five,
-Together they made my wealth come alive.
-But I gave away seven, a generous deed,
-To help my brother in his time of need.
-Now count what’s left, don’t be misled—
-How many coins stay in my stead?”

 # Rules
 ## 💥 When Does a Player Lose HP?
 ## You can have players lose 1 or 2 HP when: